Lewuathe/presto-build/README.md

 presto-build
 ===

-presto-build is a docker container which includes all prerequisites for buildin [Presto](https://prestodb.io/).
+presto-build is a docker container which includes all prerequisites for building [Presto](https://prestodb.io/).

 # Why presto-build?